 Homer and Marge's difference in appearance is played up a lot more in fan art, especially the photorealistic variety, where Marge is drawn like a knockout MILF while Homer is still fat and balding.

-Milhouse and Lisa in "Holidays of Future Passed."
+Milhouse grows up to be balding with a gut and Lisa grows up beautifully in "Holidays of Future Passed."

 Some people would argue Marge isn't as attractive as the shows says she is.
 She can be attractive, but more when she loses the hive.

 Tripping the Rift has Chode, a disgusting purple alien with incredibly hot Six.
 Then again, Six is a sex robot that he owns, and we have no definition of Chode's relative attractiveness by the standards of his own species (as opposed to us humans, who aren't really qualified to judge).
 Also, an episode claimed that men and women are both held up to unreasonable standards for attracting the opposite sex, it's just that with women it's looks and men it's money.